Ai-ithub/FIDPS---Intelligent-Formation-Integrity-damage-prevention-system-/monitoring/README.md

 - Docker installed and running.
 - Kubernetes CLI (`kubectl`) installed and configured.
 - Helm installed.
-- Access to a Kubernetes cluster (EKS/GKE/minikube/kind).
+- Access to a Kubernetes cluster.
 - Internet connectivity to pull container images.

 ## Setup Instructions